pkrll/furry-potato/static/jxa.md

 #### More resources

 And that's it.
 Obviously, there are a lot more to cover here, and perhaps I'll do a more in-depth post in the future.
 For now, if you're interested, there are a lot more resources out there.
-I recommend starting with the <a href="https://github.com/JXA-Cookbook/JXA-Cookbook" target="_blank">__JXA Cookbook__</a>.
+I recommend starting with the __[JXA Cookbook](https://github.com/JXA-Cookbook/JXA-Cookbook)__.